 It is always wise to respect the culture, dress appropriately, and understand the different customs.

-Here is my main advice for all you women travelers when shopping in Morocco:
+Here is my main advice for all you women travelers when

 - Dress appropriately and do not call unwanted attention to yourself